 Click here for a full description of my services and pricing.

-To discuss your manuscript review, please contact me for availability.
-I offer complimentary 30 minute consultations to see if we’re a good fit and discuss how we might work together.
+Please contact me for availability.
+I offer complimentary 15-minute consultations to see if we’re a good fit and discuss how we might work together.